x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/reduce-discovery-mailbox-size.md

 3. If necessary, adjust the date range to increase or decrease the amount of search results that are returned.
 If you change the date range, run the search again to get a new estimate of the results.
 Consider changing the name of the search to reflect the new date range.

-4. When you're finished testing the search, use the Shell or the EAC to copy the search results to the target discovery mailbox.
+4. When you're finished testing the search, use Exchange Online PowerShell or the EAC to copy the search results to the target discovery mailbox.

-  - **Using the Shell**: Run the following commands to copy the search results.
+  - **Using Exchange Online PowerShell**: Run the following commands to copy the search results.
 You have to remove the  _EstimateOnly_ switch before you can copy the search results.

   ```
   Set-MailboxSearch "Search results from 2010" -EstimateOnly $false